mislavcimpersak/awesome-dev-fun/README.md

 - [sl](https://github.com/mtoyoda/sl) - SL (Steam Locomotive) runs across your terminal when you type "sl" as you meant to type "ls".
 - [genact](https://github.com/svenstaro/genact) - 🌀 A nonsense activity generator for your shell.
 - [fat](https://github.com/drummyfish/fat) - Expand your files.
+- [No More Secrets](https://github.com/bartobri/no-more-secrets) - A command line tool that recreates the famous data decryption effect seen in the 1992 movie Sneakers.

 ## Miscellaneous